 H2’s web console

 SMTP appending with Log4j 2

 Support Removals and Other Deprecations

 Spring Boot 3.0.0-M1 has also removed support for a few additional dependencies, including Apache ActiveMQ, Atomikos, EhCache 2, and HazelCast 3.
 Jersey is another notable deprecation, and has been removed until it offers support for Spring Framework 6.

 There have also been a number of configuration property changes and deprecations in between 2.7.0-M1 and 3.0.0-M1.
-A full list can be found here.
+Check out the full list.

 With what we know about the Spring Boot 3 release based on the first milestone release, this edition of the popular Java framework is focused on modernizing its dependencies to accommodate a wave of innovations within the Java ecosystem.